twisted/twisted/docs/projects/core/howto/servers.rst

 I want to tell this factory that its job is to build QOTD protocol instances, so I set its ``buildProtocol`` method to return instances of the QOTD class.
 Then, I want to listen on a TCP port, so I make a ``TCP4ServerEndpoint`` to identify the port that I want to bind to, and then pass the factory I just created to its ``listen`` method.

-Because this is a short example, nothing else has yet started up the Twisted reactor.
 ``endpoint.listen`` tells the reactor to handle connections to the endpoint's address using a particular protocol, but the reactor needs to be *running* in order for it to do anything.
 ``reactor.run()`` starts the reactor and then waits forever for connections to arrive on the port you've specified.